pgalko/BambooAI/README.md

 ## ToDo

-- Introduce memory limits.
-A method for users to control the number of conversation pairs retained in memory and sent to the LLM during each iteration.
 - Ongoing work on optimizing the prompts and sanitization of the outputs.
 - Add abbility to inspect the LLM generated code before execution.
 - Add support for aditional LLMs.